microsoft/Quantum/samples/characterization/process-tomography/README.md

 jupyter notebook
 ```

-In the browser, select the `python-qsharp-interop.ipynb` notebook in your browser to
+In the browser, select the `tomography-sample.ipynb` notebook in your browser to
 view the sample.

 ## Manifest

-- [Operations.qs](./Operations.qs): Q# code that is loaded by the Jupyter Notebook.
-- [python-qsharp-interop.ipynb](./python-qsharp-interop.ipynb): Jupyter Notebook demoing the Python interoperability with Q#.
+- [tomography-sample.ipynb](./tomography-sample.ipynb): Jupyter Notebook demoing the Python interoperability with Q#.
 - [environment.yml](./environment.yml): Specification of a conda environment for use with Q# interoperability samples.